winstonrc/threejs-typescript-template/README.md

 [Click here to view a live demo of the deployed template](https://winstoncooke.github.io/threejs-typescript-template/)

-This template is designed for deploying a Three.js project written in TypeScript in less than a minute.
+This template is designed for deploying a Three.js project written in TypeScript in under a minute.

 It comes with examples for everything needed to create a basic scene including: